-In every kitchen, whether its a family, a single mother, father or bachelor an instant pot slow cooker is excellent as part of the kitchen tool, and they can cook an entire meal for you and save you lots of time in the kitchen.
-They’re especially helpful if you work outside the house, apartment or even if you work at home.
+In every kitchen, whether it’s a family, a single mother, father, or bachelor, an instant pot slow cooker is an excellent part of the kitchen tool, and they can cook an entire meal for you and save you lots of time in the kitchen.
+They’re especially helpful if you work outside the house, apartment, or even home.
 Just make your main dish early in the day, throw in all of your selected ingredients, select the relevant setting, and you’re good to go.
-You can even use two slow cookers if you are preparing a side dish.
+You can even use two slow cookers to prepare a side dish.

 On a regular day, surprise everyone with their favorite soup or stew by letting it cook all day.
-When the household arrives home the delicious meal of what’s been simmering, you immediately earn some excellent points with hardly any effort for preparing that delightful meal.
-And speaking of brownies since you’ll be saving lots of time on your dinner, you’ll have more time to make some, or perhaps another favorite family treats.
+When the household arrives home with the delicious meal that’s been simmering, you immediately earn some excellent points with hardly any effort for preparing that delightful meal.
+And speaking of brownies, since you’ll be saving lots of time on your dinner, you’ll have more time to make some or perhaps another favorite family treat.

 The instant slow pot cooker duo 7-in-1 multi-use programmable has over 3,817 customer reviews on Amazon.

 The Instant Pot Has Seriously Changed My Life.
-It has no doubt cut down my food expenses (cutting down take-out and product waste) but has also renewed my passion for cooking!
+It has undoubtedly cut down my food expenses (taking-out and product waste) and has also renewed my passion for cooking!
 I was tired of dry, overcooked meat and hours of standing in the kitchen trying to simmer cook meals for flavor.

-I work long hours and can’t devote an entire day to meal prep, so being able to come home and make a one pot meal in 10 minutes with veggies, protein, and my starch all at once has been life changing!
+I work long hours and can’t devote an entire day to meal prep, so coming home and making a one-pot meal in 10 minutes with veggies, protein, and my starch has been life-changing!
 You can cook meat from frozen states in minutes with no need to even defrost!
-I can cook two juicy and tender chicken breasts thoroughly in 5-6 minutes!
+I can thoroughly cook two juicy and tender chicken breasts in 5-6 minutes!

 So Here Are My Favourite Features Of The Instant Pot DUO Series:

 The contents of the pressure cooker cook at a higher temperature than what can be achieved by a conventional boil — more heat means more speed.
-Pressure cooking is about twice as fast as a traditional dish (sometimes, quicker!)
+Pressure cooking is about twice as fast as a traditional dish (sometimes quicker!)
 I have included a few of the cook times below for common meats below.
-Please be advised a full set of cooking times and charts will be available to you in the included “recipe book” that comes with your instant pot.
-Below I provide my personal experiences so yours may differ slightly.
+Below I provide my personal experiences so that yours may differ slightly.
+Please be advised that a full set of cooking times and charts will be available in the “recipe book” that comes with your instant pot.

 • Pot Roasts – 30 – 40 minutes